nanothread/dl_split/README.md

 If you know that all the songs have the same artist, you can set some of these flags too.
+In this mode, `dl-split` will add the song order into the metadata so your songs don't get jumbled when you drag them into Music.app.

 ```bash
 $ ./dl_split.py --album="Panic!" --artist="Caravan Palace" "<Video URL>"